cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 * Lightenna can help
 * Consulting and on-site training

-Note: Over the next few months, we'll be releasing, free and open-source, an example that illustrates how you and your team might put together a new project and embed DevOps collaboration at the centre of it.
+{% if include.pres %}Note: {% endif %}Over the next few months, we'll be releasing, free and open-source, an example that illustrates how you and your team might put together a new project and embed DevOps collaboration at the centre of it.

 If you'd like help with a particularly project, either hands-on keyboard engineering, guidance or on-site training for your team, please get in touch.